Living as a Colorectal Cancer Survivor

 Blood tests for tumor markers

-Carcinoembryonic antigen (CEA) and CA 19-9 are substances called tumor markers that can be found in the blood of some people with colorectal cancer.
-Doctors often check levels of these markers (especially CEA) with blood tests before treatment begins.
+Carcinoembryonic antigen (CEA) is a substance called a tumor marker that can be found in the blood of some people with colorectal cancer.
+Doctors often check levels of this marker with a blood test before treatment begins.

 Keeping health insurance and copies of your medical records